Best anime of 2023, from Attack on Titan to Demon Slayer

-Anime, anime and more anime!
-2023 has been a great year for anime fans.
+Anime, anime and more anime – 2023 has been a great year for fans of this Japanese craft.
 Not only have we had quality shows pouring out of Japan that have kept us glued to our screens, but we were also treated to the best live-action anime adaptation yet – thanks to Netflix’s One Piece.

-Join us as we share some of our favourite anime of 2023!

 Jujutsu Kaisen season 2